 While the way she describes the beauty of the dawn is with utter curiosity, you can see the religious underlying in the poem.
-Dickinson observe the simple phenomena of dawn through the eyes of an innocent mind.
+Dickinson observes the simple phenomena of dawn through the eyes of an innocent mind.
 The first part is about the beauty of the day and how she watches the world as it lights up and brings colors to everything.
-Notice the clever line “The news like squirrel ran.”
+Notice the clever line “The news like squirrels ran.”
 Here she is referring to a new day as news.
 The rays of the sun mark the beginning of the day for everyone.
 Bobolinks are American blackbirds.
-They begin their day with the ribbon of sunlight.
+They begin their day with a ribbon of sunlight.

 The second part of the poem brings the frightening yet curious night.
 The poet is unaware as to how the sunsets and then darkness prevails.
-You can see the religious input as she says “A dominie in gray” who is pastor.
+You can see the religious input as she says “A dominie in gray” who is the pastor.
 The pastor is gray means the clouds that start to look grayish as dusk begins to take form.
 Another clever use of words here is “Put gently up the evening bars.”
 This line shows that the day began with ribbons of sunlight.
-Now the same sunlight rays is enclosed within bars of the evening.
+Now the same sunlight rays are enclosed within bars of the evening.
 And the day disappears, into the darkness of the night.

 A Man may make a Remark

 This is another short yet powerful poem by Dickinson and it goes to show how dense her poems were.
 Despite the length, the message that it gives is remarkable.
 The poet here tells us about the power of our words.
 Our remarks, our criticisms.
-The remark may be a quiet thing, which may not seem to be too powerful force to someone.
+The remark may be a quiet thing, which may not seem to be too powerful a force to someone.
 But for someone else, it can act as an ignitor of a spark.
 She says that the spark lies in everyone, in dormant nature.
 But some remarks can change the dormancy.

-Then she says that it is henceforth our responsibility to conduct ourselves carefully to avoid awaking this spark in someone else with our words.
-In many other versions of this poem, the line “Let us divide – with skill -“ is replaced with the line “Let us deport – with skill -” However, the meaning is same.
+Then she says that it is henceforth our responsibility to conduct ourselves carefully to avoid awakening this spark in someone else with our words.
+In many other versions of this poem, the line “Let us divide – with skill -“ is replaced with the line “Let us deport – with skill -” However, the meaning is the same.
 Deport meant conducting oneself in archaic times.

 Color – Caste – Denomination